wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 storage\\account_name
 ^^^^^^^^^^^^^^^^^^^^^

 Identifier of the account name that we will use for the authentication- It must be used next to the ``account_key`` option obligatorily.
-Incompatible with ``authentication_path`` option.
+Incompatible with ``auth_path`` option.

 +--------------------+--------------------+
 | **Default value**  | N/A                |